 By Ferry

-If you plan to travel by ferry, Split is an essential ferry port for the central Dalmatian islands, providing local ferries and direct connections to Ancona, Italy.
-Jadrolinija, the largest ferry operator in Croatia, offers ferry schedules and prices on their website for easy booking of ferry tickets, including the Split-Ancona route that operates once a year.
+If you plan to travel by ferry, Split is an essential port for the central Dalmatian islands.
+It provides local ferries and direct connections to Ancona, Italy.
+Jadrolinija, the largest ferry operator in Croatia, offers ferry schedules and prices on its website for easy ticket booking, including the Split-Ancona route that operates once a year.

 A helpful tip for those traveling by ferry: During high season, ferries tend to get crowded, so it’s best to arrive at least two hours before departure, especially if you travel by car.